ePages-de/epages-devportal/_posts/2020/2020-10-15-confi-booking-displays.md

 ];
 {% endhighlight %}

-So that this file does not have to be maintained manually and can be updated automatically, a function has also been built into the team website that generates this file from the existing data.
+An additional function was built into the team website that generates this file from the existing data.
+This way, the file does not have to be maintained manually and can be updated automatically.

 {% highlight java %}
 @RequestMapping(method = RequestMethod.GET, value = "/get_config_js")